-"Gain on sales of business" which was presented as a separate account under "Special gains" in the prior fiscal year, has been included in "Other" in the current fiscal year due to its decreased financial materiality.
+"Credit liquidation costs", which was presented as a separate account under "Non-operating expenses" in the prior fiscal year, has been included in "Miscellaneous expenses" in the current fiscal year due to its decreased financial materiality.

-"Expense for reorganization of sales business" which was presented as a separate account under "Special losses" in the prior fiscal year, has been included in "Other" in the current fiscal year due to its decreased financial materiality.
+"Loss on shutdowns and others due to COVID-19", which was included in "Other" under "Special losses" in the prior fiscal year, has been separately presented in the current fiscal year due to its increased financial materiality.
+"Compensation for suppliers and others", which was presented as a separate account under "Special losses" in the prior fiscal year, has been included in "Other" in the current fiscal year due to its decreased financial materiality.